 If you want to build a healthy writing habit, increase your confidence, and start writing faster and better, I’d like to invite you to join me three times a week for one-hour live writing sessions.

-The Moxie Power Hour is ideal for professional writers, aspiring professional writers, and business owners who want to write a book or simply want to write more and better.
+The Creative Playground is ideal for professional writers, aspiring professional writers, and business owners who want to write a book or simply want to write more and better.

 Consider this: the average typing speed is around 36 words per minute — 2,160 words per hour.